zjunlp/LREBench/README.md

 - English (nlpaug): TF-IDF, contextual word embedding (BERT and RoBERTa), and WordNet' Synonym.
 - Chinese (nlpcda): Synonym
-- All DA methods can be implemented on contexts, entities and both of them.
+- All DA methods can be implemented on contexts, entities and both of them (--locations).
 - Generate augmented data
   ```shell
   >> python DA.py -h